 He could have asked for long life, riches, or the deaths of his adversaries, but instead, he asks for wisdom (1 Ki 3:9).
 God was pleased with Solomon’s answer; it showed that the young king desired to lead His people with justice.
 The Lord grants Solomon’s request, and heaps upon him riches and honor to boot.

 Solomon rules with wisdom and justice, and all Israel prospers (1 Ki 4:20, 25).
 The writer of First Kings gives us an idea of just how wise Solomon was:

 Solomon’s wisdom surpassed the wisdom of all the sons of the east and all the wisdom of Egypt.
 He also spoke 3,000 proverbs, and his songs were 1,005.
 He spoke of trees, from the cedar that is in Lebanon even to the hyssop that grows on the wall; he spoke also of animals and birds and creeping things and fish.
 Men came from all peoples to hear the wisdom of Solomon, from all the kings of the earth who had heard of his wisdom.
 (1 Ki 4:30, 32–34)

-The book of Proverbs is a collection of Solomon’s wise sayings, with a few more wise men chiming in here and there.
+The book of Proverbs is a collection of wise sayings, many of which are attributed to Solomon.
+(Other wise folks chime in here and there.)
 Proverbs urges the reader to make decisions based on wisdom, justice, and righteousness (Pr 1:3).
 His sayings are sometimes direct instructions (Pr 1:10), sometimes general observations (Pr 20:14).

 Key verse in Proverbs